Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work is usually possible within one to two weeks for laparoscopic and hysteroscopic patients, and two to three weeks for open surgery.
 Light walking from day one.
 Gym workouts and heavy lifting should wait four to six weeks.
+Avoid driving while taking opioid pain medication and until you can brake hard for an emergency stop without pain, which is usually one to two weeks after laparoscopic or hysteroscopic surgery and three to four weeks after open myomectomy.

 When Will You See Final Results?